RaphaelHoudouin/movies-recommender-system/README.md

 ## About The Project

-The **ML Movies Recommender System** is a machine learning-based application that recommends movies based on user input.
+The **Movies Recommender System** is a machine learning-based application that recommends movies based on user input.
 By utilizing the power of cosine similarity and content-based filtering, the system suggests movies similar to the one the user selects.
 This project includes a user interface built using **Streamlit**, which allows users to interact with the recommender system and see the results displayed in a visually appealing format, including movie posters.

 The project features a user-friendly interface built with **Streamlit**, enabling users to:
 - Interact with the recommender system.